 - You can substitute brown rice for white rice, but you'll need to par-cook it for much longer, about 30 minutes.

-- Buckwheat groats are commonly used as filling for cabbage rolls in different Ukranian regions.
+- Buckwheat groats are commonly used as filling for cabbage rolls in different Ukrainian regions.
 You can swap them out for the rice or the meat, or use them as a vegetarian base with other flavors.

 - You can even make a cream sauce for your houbtsi instead of a tomato sauce if you feel so inclined!

-Can you freeze Ukranian cabbage rolls?
+Can you freeze Ukrainian cabbage rolls?

 Yes!
-Ukranian cabbage rolls freeze very well after they have been cooked.
+Ukrainian cabbage rolls freeze very well after they have been cooked.
 To freeze, first chill the cabbage rolls with their sauce in a freezer safe container in the refrigerator.
 Then transfer them to the freezer for up to two months.

 To reheat, thaw in the refrigerator, then cook over low heat in a deep skillet with a lid on it.
 You might need to add a bit of water to the sauce to loosen it up, this will help to steam the cabbage rolls and keep the sauce from scorching.